zeiban/defiance-tools/README.md

 *snd2wav.exe -w c:\games\defiance\live\wad -m c:\games\defiance\live\MilesRedist -o c:\temp*

 ### tex2png ###
 Used to extract and convert texture assets to viewable PNG files.
 Only the largest mipmap is extracted.
 Run with -h to see usage.
 Cubemaps are also supported and will have a -N appended the end of the filename.
-Some textures are actually terrain data and dom't make a lot of sense when viewed.
+Some textures are actually terrain data and don't make a lot of sense when viewed.
 Some textures seem to be almost transparent because of how the alpha is used to separate the emissive parts.
 You may need to strip the alpha channel from the texture to see it properly.
 The following example will extract and convert all the textures from the WAD files in c:\games\defiance\live\wad to PNG files to c:\temp

 *tex2png.exe -w c:\games\defiance\live\wad -o c:\temp*